If there is one company that has played the market positioning strategy game with terrifying efficiency is Coca Cola.

-Amazon is also known for its extraordinary customer service.
+Amazon is also known for its extraordinary customer service, often facilitated through their cloud contact center.
 They are famous for the way they treat their customers and have managed to keep that brand image for a long time.
 When a customer is about to buy a product from Amazon, they know that they will not be swindled, and if there is any issue with the seller or the product that they received, the customer will be taken care of.
 Using buyer benefits as a market positioning strategy, you will be able to draw huge crowds to your business, just like Amazon does.
 But if you want your customers to think of your brand as durable, reliable, economical or even trustworthy, you need to prove them.

 #3 Positioning based on quality: